course-details-portlet

 • be able to define and describe geophysical and biological natural hazards;

-• understand the risk terminology including risk management and how to quantify risk;
+• understand and correctly use the risk terminology, and know how to quantify hazards;

-• critically evaluate potential impacts of climate change and pollution on natural hazards and biodiversity in Scandinavia and worldwide;
+• critically evaluate potential impacts of climate change on natural hazards;

-• have introductory knowledge about different types of observations and models that are currently used to predict future natural hazards.
+• have knowledge about different types of observations and models that may be used to estimate natural hazards.

 Skills